newchuyalong/libgdx-learning/Scene2d.ui.md

 Note the same style can be used for multiple widgets.
 Also note that all images needed by UI widgets are actually implementations of the Drawable interface.

 The Skin class can be used to more conveniently define the styles and other resources for UI widgets.
-See the [Skin Skin documentation] for more information.
+See the [[Skin documentation|Skin]] for more information.
 It is very strongly recommended to use Skin for convenience, even if not defining styles via JSON.

 ## <a id="Drawable"></a>Drawable ##